 The same thing happens with plugins and themes.
 Keep all these components updated to keep your WordPress website safe.

-5. Download WordPress themes and Plugins only from known sources
+5. Download WordPress Themes and Plugins only from known sources

-All WordPress users are using plugins to manage their website.
+All WordPress users are using plugins to manage their websites.
 Plugins are available to download from many places online.
 Don’t download any plugin from external sources.
 You can download required plugins from the WordPress directory and only from known sources.

 A plugin from external sources can damage your website without letting you know about it.

 Also, keep the required plugins and remove other extra plugins from your website because it affects the speed of your website.

 After too many tries to log in to your WordPress, a hacker can enter your website.
 To avoid this, limit the number of login attempts.